bradmartin333/hevc_player/README.md

 HEVC container (.mov) video player with real-time SEI metadata extraction and display

+## TODO

+- Figure out why mp4box does not provide .mov metadata
+  - Use .mov metadata for FPS and duration calculations
+- Better layout and styling
+- Add zoom and pan controls for video playback
+- Implement keyboard shortcuts for frame navigation
+- Add option to export extracted SEI metadata as JSON or CSV
+- Implement a cool JSON viewer for frame SEI data
+- Optimize WASM SEI parsing for performance
+- Better loading indicators and user feedback during file processing
+  - Possibly batch WASM operations so the page doesn't freeze

 ## Features

 - **SEI Metadata Extraction (via WASM)**